turingschool/backend-curriculum-site/module2/lessons/passing_data_in_rails.md

 <% end %>
 ```

-Now, we have a button that indicates which artist we are going to delete by giving our path an artist id.
+Now, we have a button that indicates which artist we are going to delete by giving our path an artist id. **Note**: It's possible to use `link_to` to create a button to delete a resource, but as of Rails 7, it's a little trickier to set the method to `delete`.
+Rails uses a tool called Turbo to optimize form and link creation, so when you create a link that must use the `delete` method, you indicate the method in a different way: `data: { turbo_method: :delete }`.
+To learn more about deleting a resource with `link_to`, check out the docs [here](https://guides.rubyonrails.org/getting_started.html#deleting-an-article).

 Can you guess what our next error is going to be?